jaycode/short_sale_volume/README.md

 ### Can I resize the size of EMR?
 Will it affect the running speed?

+Yes and No.

-Yes, you may do it through the EMR cluster page, then click on Hardware.
+You may resize through the EMR cluster page, then click on Hardware.
 However, currently, changing it to anything above 3 nodes won't increase the speed of downloading short interest data.
 The bottleneck lies in the network connection between EMR cluster's master node and Quandle or QuoteMedia server.

 **Todo: Parallelize the requests to Quandl by using UDF (user-defined-function) to perform GET requests through slave nodes.
 The initial version of the code is stored in `airflow/dags/etl/pull_short_interests-udf.py`.
 It does not currently have any sort of reporting to tell us the progress as we pull the data, and, more critically, it creates duplicates for existing data.**